 Colour blocking your cabinets in a vibrant sunny yellow instantly perks up the space with a chic, modern touch.
 This colour is all about having fun, so take it one step further with a pastel yellow pendant lamp and a yellow painted tap.
 Balance it out with neutral elements like wooden countertops, white tiling and oak benches.

-If bright yellow is a colour that sings to you, then there’s no reason why it can’t be in the bedroom; the key to toning down such a sunny burst of colour is by keeping it as an accent colour.
+If bright yellow is a colour that sings to you, there’s no reason why you can’t use it throughout your home as an accent colour.

 On the other hand, yellow can sometimes be too overpowering and lively for a place of rest.
 That may be true for bright yellow walls, but using deep and moody shades like mustard and turmeric in the right amount can work beautifully to set the scene for relaxing.

 A soft velvet headboard in a deep turmeric shade adds warmth to liven up a neutral bedroom, yet keeps the space feeling idyllic and soothing.
 Accent with patterned ochre cushions and keep the rest of the room neutral (think creamy whites and matte blacks) for a modern, sophisticated look.

 Another creative way to infuse colour into the home is through artwork.
 A neutral coloured living room is instantly elevated with these eye-catching yellow prints, creating a more lively and energetic space.

 When it comes to selecting artwork, the trick is to opt for a versatile print so that if you’re thinking of redecorating in the future, you could easily hang it elsewhere, like in your bedroom or home office.

 For a punchy, lighthearted statement, pair metallics and yellow in the living room.
 A copper pendant light makes a sophisticated choice when matched with yellow furniture, such as this modern rocking chair which oozes Scandinavian chic.